Big-Life-Lab/PHES-ODM-Validation/validation-rules/README.md

 2. Add a new file at a new row at the bottom of [metadata/validation-rules-list.csv](../../metadata/validation-rules-list.csv) folder containing details about your new rule.
 These details should include:

    2.1. `ruleId`: The unique identifier for your rule.
 The identifier should encode why validation would fail.
-For example, when validating whether a mandatory column is present in a table the rule ID should be "MissingMandatoryColumn" rather than "NoMissingMandatoryColumns"
+For example, when validating whether a mandatory column is present in a table the rule ID should be "missing_mandatory_column" rather than "no_missing_mandatory_columns"
    2.2. `label`: A short description
    2.3. `description`: A long description
    2.4. `messageType`: Whether this rule generates an error or a warning.
 The valid values are `error` and `warning`